donovaly/Iteridense-package/README.md

 This repository provides two things:

 * a package for the programming Julia
-* a standalone, fully featured program *IteridenseClustering* written in Lazarus
+* a stand-alone, fully featured program *IteridenseClustering* written in Lazarus

 Both allow you to cluster any data using the clustering algorithms *Iteridense*, *DBSCAN and *k-Means*.